-Considering the brewery scene of those two states I was sure they were a shoo-in, especially since American beer is so important in those states.
+Considering the brewery and beer company scene of those two states I was sure they were a shoo-in, especially since American beer is so important in those states.
 And I'm somewhat shocked with Delaware being home to Dogfish Head ranked where they did consider their proximity to New Hampshire.
 Guess the state line in America really does make a difference.

 Perhaps it has something to do with the downward beer trend?
 Delaware has plummeted 8.4% in consumption.
 Although judging by the stats here, Oregon, Colorado, and California are on the rise.

 If we were talking total consumption, however, anyone who said California would have come in first place.
 They consume a whopping 724.9 million gallons.
 And the runner up?
 That would be none other than Texas with 626.3 million gallons.

 I guess the only way to really get a good perspective on what's going on is by drinking the popular beer in each state.
 Or perhaps take an epic cross country road trip to see for yourself.
 If you decide on the latter, let us know who you think is number one.
 And possibly send beer while you're at it.

 Beer test: do you know the best beer in each state?
-Find out which beers rank number one according to Zymurgy.
+Find out which beer brands rank number one according to Zymurgy.